authc1/authc1/README.md

 ## Introduction

 Authc1 is a fully-featured and easy-to-use authentication and authorization service for apps and websites that helps you secure your platform by verifying the identity of your users with state-of-the-art security features.
 Authc1 provides multiple authentication options including email and social media, and is compatible with any platform that supports JavaScript.

+## What Makes Authc1 Unique? 🚀

+Authc1 stands out from the crowd thanks to its unique combination of features and the power of cutting-edge technologies at the edge.
+Here's what makes Authc1 truly exceptional:

+### Edge-Powered Scalability 🌐

+Authc1 leverages Cloudflare's advanced edge technologies, including Functions, Durable Objects, and Key-Value Stores (KVs), to provide unmatched scalability.
+With these technologies, Authc1 can effortlessly handle millions of authentication requests without breaking a sweat.

+- **Functions**: Authc1 uses Cloudflare Functions to execute code at the edge, reducing latency and ensuring lightning-fast responses.
+Whether you have a small app or a global platform, Authc1 scales effortlessly to meet your needs.

+- **Durable Objects**: Durable Objects allow Authc1 to maintain stateful connections at the edge, making real-time features like webhooks and event handling a breeze.
+Your users can enjoy a seamless and responsive experience no matter where they are in the world.

+- **Key-Value Stores (KVs)**: Authc1 utilizes Cloudflare's distributed Key-Value Stores for efficient data storage and retrieval.
+This ensures that your user data is always available and secure, even during traffic spikes.

+Authc1's architecture is built for high availability, low latency, and unlimited scalability, making it the perfect choice for apps and websites of all sizes.

+With Authc1, you can trust that your authentication and authorization services will perform reliably and efficiently, even as your user base grows. 📈

+## Features

+### Multiple Authentication Options
+Authc1 provides a variety of authentication methods to suit your needs:

+- **Email**: Allow users to sign up and log in with their email addresses. 📧
+- **Phone Login**: Enable phone number-based authentication for a seamless login experience. 📱
+- **Social Login**: Support social media login options including Google, GitHub, Apple, Facebook, Gitlab, Twitter, and more. 🌐

+### Webhooks for Real-time Events
+Stay informed about user activity and important events with Authc1's webhook support.
+Receive real-time notifications about user sign-ups, logins, and other critical events, allowing you to take immediate action. 🪝

+### API Key for Server-to-Server Integration
+Securely interact with Authc1 as an admin using API keys.
+Perform server-to-server operations and manage your authentication and authorization services effortlessly. 🔑

 ## Getting Started